pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 With that said this document will serve as the ongoing history of administrative actions that must be taken against the backend.

+## 2023 - March 10

+The community package `simplified-russian-menu` was reported by a user of Pulsar as being uninstallable.

+The repository it was linked to had been deleted or made private on GitHub.
+As well as using Web Archive it was discovered the user had changed their account name, and had removed the package entirely from their account.

+After confirming this behavior wasn't because of a technical error the package was removed from the Pulsar Package Registry.

+- `LexBacker/simplified-russian-menu:cffefb9f-e11a-4447-9f79-ce93a62f35c9`

 ## 2022 - December 14

 ### Blocked Access to a specific Set of IP Addresses